DavidVorick/CodeCommit/UserSpecification.md

 writing their own query in agent-config/consistency-query.txt - if none is provided, an empty string will be used.

+The output of the consistency check will be placed in agent-config/consistency-report.txt

 ## LLMs

 CodeCommit supports multiple LLMs.
 The default LLM is gemini-2.5-pro, and other